modalitysystems/modalitysoftware-docs/twa/TWA-Architecture-Overview.md

 It is a relatively simple architecture comprising of:

-- PowerBI.com Apps
+- PowerBI.com Apps on customer tenant
-- Azure Windows virtual machine and Azure SQL
+- Azure Windows virtual machine and Azure SQL on customer tenant
-- Bot Framework
+- Azure Bot Service

 ### PowerBI.com Apps